 -Clive Barker, through one of his characters, in 'Imajica'

-Part time paid software development intern, working on identity & access management software.
+Full time paid software developer, working on identity & access management software.

 Deeply involved with and dedicated to Social Justice, via Trans-Inclusive, Sex-Positive Intersectional Feminism.

 Recreational studies outside of my college focus(es), in a wide variety of fields.
 For example, the weird little niche field of Cognitive Ethnomusicology, a three-way overlap of Music Theory, Anthropology and Psychology, all of which fascinate me.

 Among all this, trying to juggle in time for my current sweeties and friends, and keep up on my favorite shows.

 Understanding others' perspectives.

 Crosswords, Sudoku and logic puzzles.